 ready any time.

-* First priority, acquire and maintain the safe speed near the ground
+* First priority, acquire and maintain the normal pitch down and safe speed near the ground

 * Locate your position which of course includes your altitude

 Narromine has one of the best gliding conditions in the world.
 Strong thermals with up to